cwhite98/project1GPS/README.md

 Access the app via: https://ec2-3-81-154-255.compute-1.amazonaws.com

-After checking that the previous link works, proceed with getting a domain in [dot.tk](http://www.dot.tk/en/index.html?lang=en)
+After checking that the previous link works, proceed with getting a domain in [dot.tk](http://www.dot.tk/en/index.html?lang=en) and asign the static IP Address to the domain.

+Access the app in: https://project1gps.tk